How to Configure Logging in Your Watt Application

 }

-To avoid the log entry to be wrapped in the stdout property, set the captureStdio option in wattpm to false (see Capture Thread Services logs for more details); the result will be close to the default pino settings:
+To avoid the log entry to be wrapped in the stdout property, set the captureStdio option in wattpm to false (see Capture Thread Applications logs for more details); the result will be close to the default pino settings:

 {